LaunchCoderGirlSTL/web_dev_2_instructions/using_git_2.md

 2) make sure your changes are applied "on top" of the official version...

-when those 2 things are complete, then you can share your changes with a push.
+when those 2 things are complete, then you can share your changes with a merge & push.